model-checking/kani-verifier-blog/_posts/2023-08-02-turbocharging-rust-code-verification.md

 First, let's briefly introduce you to Kani's high level architecture to understand where modifications were performed.

-From the user perspective, independently on how you invoke Kani, via cargo or directly invoking the Kani binary, the verification process is very similar.
-The user invokes Kani and provides cargo packages or a Rust crate that should be verified.
-Kani will execute until it can check all existing harnesses, and it will report whether each harnesses was successfully verified or failed.
+Kani can be invoked either directly on a file using `kani my_file.rs` or on a whole package or crate via `cargo kani` (see usage [here]( https://model-checking.github.io/kani/usage.html)).
+In both cases the verification process is very similar and Kani will execute until it can check all harnesses found in the code, and it will report whether each harnesses was successfully verified or failed.

 Internally, this verification process is a bit more complicated, and can be split into three main stages:

 1. **Compilation:** The Rust crate under verification and its dependencies are compiled into a program in a format that's more suitable to verification.
 2. **Symbolic execution:** This program is then symbolically executed in order to generate a single logic formula that represents all possible execution paths and the properties to be checked.
-3. **Satisfiability solving:** This logic formula is then solved by employing a SAT or SMT solver that either finds a combination of concrete values that can satisfy the formula (a counter example to a safety property or user assertion exists), or prove that no assignment can satisfy the formula (the program is safe and all assertions hold).
+3. **Satisfiability solving:** This logic formula is then solved by employing a SAT or SMT solver that either finds a combination of concrete values that can satisfy the formula (a counterexample to a property exists), or prove that no assignment can satisfy the formula (all properties hold).

-Kani in fact employs a collection of tools to perform the different stages of the verification.
+In fact, Kani employs a collection of tools to perform the different stages of the verification.
 Kani's main process is called `kani-driver`, and its main purpose is to orchestrate the execution and communication of these other tools:

-1. The compilation stage is done mostly[^build-details] by the kani-compiler, which is an extension of the Rust compiler that we have developed.
-The kani-compiler will generate a `goto-program` by combining all the logic that is reachable from a harness.
+1. The compilation stage is done mostly[^build-details] by `kani-compiler`, which is an extension of the Rust compiler that we have developed. `kani-compiler` will generate a `goto-program` by combining all the logic that is reachable from a harness.
 2. For the symbolic execution stage Kani invokes [CBMC](https://www.cprover.org/cbmc/).
 3. The satisfiability checking stage is performed by CBMC itself, by invoking a [satisfiability (SAT) solver](https://en.wikipedia.org/wiki/SAT_solver) such as [MiniSat](http://minisat.se/).